If you’re considering moving to Birmingham, then this post is for you.

 |Type of property||In City Centre||Outside City Centre|

-Depends on the type of property and the number of people living in it, but on average you can expect to pay around £90 for a small apartment and over £130 for bigger flats and more people inhabitants.
+It depends on the type of property and the number of people living in it, but on average, you can expect to pay around £90 for a small apartment and over £130 for bigger flats and more people inhabitants.
 This sum is inclusive of energy, water, heating/cooling, but not council tax.

 - Give them the current address